Read-The-Question/rtq-review/apps/review-content-web/README.md

 5. Append feedback to a question or nested question, refresh, and confirm it remains attached to that exact UUID at the current top-level RAG state.
-6. Change the current state, confirm the earlier feedback is hidden, then turn on **Show everything** and confirm the prior-state feedback appears in its original context.
+6. Change the current state, confirm the earlier feedback is hidden, then turn on **Show previous feedback** and confirm the prior-state feedback appears in its original context.